HritwikSinghal/My_guides/src/Rpi_guides.md

 ##  Todo

+- create a python or shell script to update ipv6

 - For editing static Ip address of Pi, Se dhcpcd config file. (/etc/dhcpcd.conf)

 - Remove MS repo from PI (coz Rpi foundation is a jerk)
 	- https://www.reddit.com/r/linux/comments/lbu0t1/microsoft_repo_installed_on_all_raspberry_pis/
 	- Maybe create a cron script for it.

 - [Install TigerVNC](https://atetux.com/how-to-install-tigervnc-server-on-ubuntu-20-04)